johnrm/rps/README.md

 ### 404 page
 In the event of any missing page, the user is presented with a 404 page (Page not found).\
-The link on this page brings the user back to the Home page - index.html
+The link on this page brings the user back to the Home page - index.html\
 ![404 page](readme_images/404.jpg)

 ## Wireframe
 Wireframe to show a pre-development perspective of the requirement.\
 ![Wireframe of proposed site](readme_images/wireframe.jpg)

+## Technolgies used
+**HTML**
+The structure of the Website was developed in HTML.

+**CSS**
+The Website was styled using CSS in an external file.

+**JavaScript**
+The game logic was created in JavaScript in an external file.

+**GitHub**
+Source code is hosted on GitHub and deployed using Git Pages.

+**Git**
+Used to commit and push code during the development of the Website

+**GitPod**
+The website was developed using GitPod online IDE

+**Font Awesome**
+Footer Icons used are from https://fontawesome.com/

+**Favicon.io**
+favicon files were created at https://favicon.io/favicon-converter/

+**MSPaint**
+Wireframe was created using MSPaint, standard in MS Windows

 ## Testing
 Testing has been consistent throughout the project.\